-Rogers Park, at the northeastern edge of Chicago, was once the weekend destination for the city's well-to-do, with its abundance of beautiful homes just blocks from the shores of Lake Michigan.
-Today, it is one of the most ethnically diverse neighborhoods in the country, and it is said that you can hear 80 different languages spoken here.
+Rogers Park, at the northeastern edge of Chicago with an abundance of beautiful homes just blocks from the shores of Lake Michigan.
+It is one of the most ethnically diverse neighborhoods in the country, and it is said that you can hear 80 different languages spoken here.

-The community's theater scene is strong, with companies like BoHo, Lifeline, Theo Ubique, and Side Studio producing shows independently.
-Evanston, a suburb that doesn't quite feel like one, is just a few miles north, which expands the theater options further.
+The community's theater scene is strong, with a number of different theatre companies thriving here.
+Evanston, a suburb that doesn't quite feel like one, is just a few miles north, which expands the the options for dining, entertainment and nightlife.